nileshhshinde29/myNotes/notes/Promise/JsQuestions.md

 - Strict mode in react js
 - is javascript is single threaded or Multithreaded.
 - What is webpack?
+- what we do for secure web application from fishing.

 # CSS:

 - What are the selectors?
 - what is flex box?
+Flexbox is a one-dimensional layout method for arranging items in rows or columns
 - How many types can we write css?
 - CSS structure?
 - Box Model